Lighten Up Boulder - Bike Light Safety Program

 Lighten Up Boulder Safety Campaign

 Cycling can be a great way to travel all year around.
 However, as fall sets in and daytime light is reduced, visibility is very important especially when riding at night.
 There are a few simple things that you can do to ensure that you and your bike are prepared for riding this winter.
-The City of Boulder, Community Cycles, and the University of Colorado (CU) team up every year to encourage the use of bike lights for nighttime riding by giving out free lights.
+The City of Boulder, Community Cycles, and the University of Colorado (CU) team up every year to encourage the use of bike lights for nighttime riding by giving out free lights starting in early November.

-Need lights today?
-Stop by Community Cycles or City of Boulder office to get a set of lights.
+Stop by the City of Boulder's GO Boulder office or Community Cycles to get a set of lights.

 Open Monday - Friday, 8 a.m. to 5 p.m.